Japan police arrest 'ninja' thief, 74

 Police had been baffled by a series of burglaries over eight years carried out by a suspect wearing black, assuming they had been carried out by someone younger.

-Investigators observed the suspect, who they say seemed little different from most elderly man, during the day.
+Investigators observed the suspect, whom they say seemed little different from most elderly men, during the day.

 But they say he then went into an abandoned building and changed clothes before waiting until it got dark to steal.